Page Nav

 Japan

-Japan may face pressure to increase its defence spending and contribute more to the U.S.-Japan security alliance.
-Additionally, Japan could be pushed to reduce trade barriers for American products.
-Despite these challenges, Japan is likely to remain a close ally in Trump’s Indo-Pacific strategy.
+Japan may face pressure to reduce trade imbalances and contribute more financially to U.S.-Japan security alliances.
+Despite these challenges, Japan remains a key ally in Trump’s Indo-Pacific strategy (Reuters, 2024).

 Sri Lanka